seven-dev/simple_object_recognition/README.md

 - Train a custom object recognition model
 - Have a demo running in the browser

+## Run the demo

+Open './demo/index.html' in the browser and it should work.

 ## Installation - To create/train the model

 ```sh